mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 ##Project brief template

+**The goal of this exercise is to create a 1-3 page document that details your project to an audience of informed peers (colleagues, funders, institutions, etc)**

-**The Challenge:**
+**The Problem:**
+    Describe the problem your project will address
+        Who is affected?
+        What are the impacts of this problem (locally, nationally, globally)?

  **The Vision:**
     Who you’re working with, or hope to work with
     What you’re doing
-    Who you’re doing it for, your audience (may be same as b) Why you’re doing this, the impact or change you hope to make
+    Who you’re doing it for, your audience
+    Why you’re doing this, the impact or change you hope to make

-**The proposal:** Solo writing exercise.
-Use all of the time you’re allotted for each exercise.
-If you get stuck, try to keep going.
-Keeping your pen moving, free associate, don’t be judgemental, encourage any idea or thought that comes to mind.
+**The proposal:**

 **TECHNOLOGY:** A timer or stopwatch to time your freewrites.
 Pen and paper are recommended here, over typing into a computer.